 It seems only fitting that bestselling author and journalist Daniel Pink returns to Copyblogger to reveal his secrets for getting words onto the page.

-Brian Clark picked the brain of this influential thinker five years ago in a conversation that became Copyblogger’s first author interview.
+Brian Clark picked the brain of this influential thinker six years ago in a conversation that became Copyblogger’s first author interview.
 Brian also appeared in Dan’s first book, Free Agent Nation.